CarmJos/EasyConfiguration/README.md

 EasyConfiguration for MineCraft!
 Easily manage configurations on MineCraft-related server platforms.

-Currently supports BungeeCord, Bukkit (Spigot) servers, with more platforms to be supported soon.
+Currently, it supports BungeeCord, Velocity, Bukkit (Spigot) servers, with more platforms to be supported soon.

 ## Support and Donation